sebastianruder/NLP-progress/english/sentiment_analysis.md

 ### SST

-The [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/index.html) contains of 215,154 phrases with fine-grained sentiment labels in the parse trees of 11,855 sentences in movie reviews.
+The [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/index.html) contains 215,154 phrases with fine-grained sentiment labels in the parse trees of 11,855 sentences in movie reviews.
 Models are evaluated either on fine-grained (five-way) or binary classification based on accuracy.